lasantha-kumara/github-repo-bot/README.md

 * [Usage](#usage)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This is an automation project to create new repositories in github.
+* This will en

 ## Technologies
 Project is created with:
 * Python version: 3.10